URI:

 Honestly, there is sooo much work ahead still to do to clean

-our history, Arnulfo Arias Madrid, once wrote an article
+history, Arnulfo Arias Madrid, once wrote an article praising

-praising and advocating for eugenics, as well as a list of
+and advocating for eugenics, as well as a list of ethnic groups

-ethnic groups that he explicitly deemed as "undesirable".
-He
+that he explicitly deemed as "undesirable".
+He also tried to

-also tried to pass a law to strip Asian-Panamanians from their
+pass a law to strip Asian-Panamanians from their citizenship.

-against darker-skinned people.
-Over here it's often considered
+darker-skinned people.
+Over here it's often considered negative

-negative to be darker skinned, and most darker skinned people
+to be darker skinned, and most darker skinned people are

-are portrayed as poor, ignorant, criminals, etc. The word
+portrayed as poor, ignorant, criminals, etc. The word "prieto"

-"prieto" is often used to refer to darker skinned people, and I
+is often used to refer to darker skinned people, and I notice

 advertisements, etc., most mexicans are portrayed as white, no